 In some situations, assaults can be accomplished with words rather than actions.
 For example,

 Jim has left the men's room in a Boulder City restaurant when he sees that his seat at the bar has been taken by Sam.
 Jim goes to Sam, stares at him meanly and says, "Listen up, jerk.
-If you don't get out of that seat in one second, you can be damned sure that you'll be limping out of here in two!"
+If you do not get out of that seat in one second, you can be damned sure that you will be limping out of here in two!"
 Sam immediately finds another seat.

 In this case, the prosecution might argue that Jim committed an assault against Sam.
 This is because his "fighting words" put Sam in reasonable apprehension of being immediately harmed.
 In reality though, it is rare for Nevada to prosecute assault cases involving only verbal threats.
 Obviously, verbal threats can never constitute a Nevada battery offense because there is no physical contact.

 In Nevada, both assault and battery are "intent crimes."
-However, that doesn't mean you have to intend to harm someone to commit an assault or battery:
+However, that does not mean you have to intend to harm someone to commit an assault or battery:

 If you are charged with assault in Nevada, the D.A. has to prove to the court that you intended to scare someone into thinking that they were in immediate physical harm.
 For example,

 Jim is in line at a dance club in Laughlin, and the bouncer is giving him trouble about getting in.
-Frustrated, Jim assumes a karate stance and yells at the bouncer, "Let me in right now or you'll be sorry!"
+Frustrated, Jim assumes a karate stance and yells at the bouncer, "Let me in right now or you will be sorry!"

 In this case, the prosecution might argue that Jim committed an assault crime against the Laughlin bouncer.
 This is because he intended to scare the bouncer with the threat of immediate physical force.

 Even if Jim had no intention of actually hitting the bouncer, it might still qualify as an assault if the bouncer reasonably believed that Jim would follow through with his threat.
-To commit an assault crime in Nevada, you don't have to mean to harm someone; you just have to intend to make someone think you're about to harm them.
+To commit an assault crime in Nevada, you do not have to mean to harm someone; you just have to intend to make someone think you are about to harm him/her.

 Like assault, battery requires intent.
-If you're charged with battery, the prosecution will have to prove to the court that you intended to use unlawful force on someone else's body.
+If you are charged with battery, the prosecution will have to prove to the court that you intended to use unlawful force on someone else's body.
 For example,

 Jim is at a Las Vegas bar when he throws a beer bottle into a group of people hogging the jukebox.
 The beer bottle hits Sam on the head.